 Back in the days when I was working for a big automotive supplier company (~ 200.000 employees) the company intranet pages where about to be built.
 We saw that one department named the pages with organization charts Organisation, the other Who We Are, the third Organization Charts.
-I made the suggestion that we should standardize these site maps to gain usability (according to Jakob Nielsen a good usability shows the same content on the same place in the same way).
+The team made the suggestion that we should standardize these site maps to gain usability (according to Jakob Nielsen a good usability shows the same content on the same place in the same way).

 Standardized Intranet Site Map